 You are invited to give of your time, talent and treasure in these ministries of our church:

-The Preble Street Soup Kitchen: On the first Saturday of each month, volunteers are invited to arrive at 5:30pm to wait on tables, including serving the meals and drinks and clearing the table once the person has departed.
-There are also other jobs available including serving food ‘on the line’, serving drinks, and assisting in the kitchen.
+The Preble Street Soup Kitchen: On the first Saturday of each month, volunteers are invited to arrive at 2 p.m. for prep or at 4 p.m. for serving the meal.
+This includes serving the meals and drinks and clearing the table once the person has departed.
+There are also other jobs available including serving food “on the line,” serving drinks, and assisting in the kitchen.
 And clean up is always helpful!
-Dinner is served from 6-7pm.
+Dinner is served from 4:30 p.m. to 6 p.m.
 If you are interested in helping with this ministry, please contact the Preble Street Soup Kitchen.

 The Micah Project: The Mission & Outreach Team provides financial support to many organizations through the Mission Fund and the Mission Budget.
 This year, M&O invites all members of the congregation to participate in doing justice together with more than money.
 Through a series of service opportunities with your church family, we hope to love kindness together.
 M&O hopes to provide semi-regular opportunities for our church family to volunteer together with area projects.
 Learn more here.

 The Children’s Closet: This “closet” offers free clothing obtained through donations to children who need them.
 Like the Food Pantry, the Children’s Closet relies on the in-kind gifts received from members and friends.
 Donations of clothing can be dropped off any time during regular church office hours.
-This ministry was started by church members in 2003, and then was continued under the leadership of the the Portland Area Mothers and Fathers Club.
+The Children’s Closet is open the first and third Wednesdays and Saturdays of every month from 9 a.m to 11 a.m.
+Visitors are welcome to come twice each month.
+This ministry was started by church members in 2003, and then was continued under the leadership of the Portland Area Mothers and Fathers Club.

 Thanksgiving Baskets: On the Sunday before Thanksgiving, members of the congregation bring food to be donated to families in need.
 After church, the food is sorted into baskets that are distributed to the families, along with a turkey.